 - Meals: Breakfast, Lunch, and Dinner

-The Nirekha peak climbing itinerary covers the most underlines of Khumbu high mountain passes, lakes, and glaciers.
-Adventure nirekha climbing is a common and is situated in Mahalangur mountain range in Everest region, Solukhumbu District, Nepal.
+The Nirekha peak climbing itinerary covers the underlines of Khumbu high mountain passes, lakes, and glaciers.
+Adventure Nirekha climbing is common and is situated in the Mahalangur mountain range in the Everest region, Solukhumbu District, Nepal.

-According to our past climbers, we have design the Nirekha peak climbing itinerary cautiously to allow for gradual ascend and proper acclimatization.
+According to our past climbers, we have designed the Nirekha peak climbing itinerary cautiously to allow for gradual ascend and proper acclimatization.
 The best season to climb Nirekhapeak is either March to May or September to November months.
-If the climb itinerary is not suitable for you, we design another itinerary as per your demand and the duration of the vacation.
+If the climbing itinerary is not suitable for you, we design another itinerary as per your demand and the duration of the vacation.

 The Nirekha peak climbing itinerary details

-After breakfast the day will start to our guided trip to UNESCO world heritage site in Kathmandu valley.
-The sightseeing includes the heritage sites of Hindus Pashupatinath temple, the world’s biggest Bouddhanath Stupa, visit Swoyambhunath Stupa also known as monkey temple and historical Kathmandu Durbar Square with the temple, unique architectures and Kumari (living goddess) in central Kathmandu.
-Evening pre-trip discussion with our fellow trekking team for your adventure trip.
+Arrival in Kathmandu, Tribhuwan International Airport, pick you up and drop you to the hotel in Thamel Kathmandu.
+After refreshments, the day will start with our guided trip to the UNESCO world heritage site in Kathmandu valley.
+The sightseeing includes the heritage sites of the Hindu Pashupatinath temple, the world’s biggest Bouddhanath Stupa, visit Swoyambhunath Stupa also known as the monkey temple, and historical Kathmandu Durbar Square with the temple, unique structure, and Kumari (living goddess) in central Kathmandu.
+Evening pre-trip discussion with our fellow climbing team for your adventure Nirekha peak climb trip.

 The trail ascends through the Koshi riverbank into the mountain, through a forest to Chumoa.
 We continue along the trail with many ups and downs; cross a stream, and pass by the tiny Monjo village.
 We come to the Sagarmatha National Park office to pay for entrance fees.
 Crossing over the Hillary bridge, the trek begins the steep ascent to Namche Bazar.
-On the way, we have first-rate of Everest (8848m) and Lhotse (8516m.) mountain view.
-Encircled around the mountains, Namche Bazaar is a central heart of the area for food, trekking gears, and other necessary goods.
+On the way, we have a first-rate Everest (8,848m) and Lhotse (8,516m.) mountain view.
+Encircled around the mountains, Namche Bazaar is a central heart of the area for food, trekking gear, and other necessary goods.

 After Machhermo, the trek leads over a very scenic path to Pangka, descend slightly, following one of the melt-water Rivers which flow down the west side of the Ngozumpa Glacier.
-We climb a steep rocky inclined into the valley with the glacial river, passing the first holy gokyo lake.
-We soon arrive at the second gokyo lake, crossing the path which heads across the glacier to Cho La (5,420m.).
+We climb a steep rocky incline into the valley with the glacial river, passing the first holy Gokyo lake.
+We soon arrive at the second Gokyo lake, crossing the path which heads across the glacier to Cho La.
 The third lake is a Dudh Pokhari, which appears on its eastern shore as the settlement of Gokyo village.
 Walk along with the Gokyo lake corner, you can reach the Gokyo resorts.

 After successfully achieving the summit of Nirekha Peak, we will take it easy and start our return journey from the base camp by remaking our steps on the same trail that passes through Dragnag and towards the beautiful Gokyo valley.
 We continue on our journey back to Machhermo for an overnight stay.

-A long day walk to get Monjo village passing sherpa settlements such as Dole, Mong la hilltop, Lagusasa, Namche Bazaar, Joresalle…etc.
+A long day walks to get to Monjo village passing sherpa settlements such as Dole, Mong la hilltop, Lagusasa, Namche Bazaar, Joresalle…etc.

 An easy hikes today to get back at Lukla airport.
 We trek to Lukla Bazaar with the same trail that we use on our ascending.
 It is the last day of our climbing.
-Our guide will go to the airlines counter to reconfirm the return light to kathamndu for next morning.
+Our guide will go to the airline counter to reconfirm the return light to Kathmandu for the next morning.

 We board our early flight from Lukla to Kathmandu airport.
-Upon arrival at kathmandu tribhuvan international airport, we arrange a return transfer back to your hotel.
-In the afternoon, go for shopping or request us to discover Kathmandu as a guided trip on additional cost.
+Upon arrival at Kathmandu Tribhuvan international airport, we arrange a return transfer back to your hotel.
+In the afternoon, go shopping or request us to discover Kathmandu as a guided trip at an additional cost.

-Drop you in Tribhuwan International Airport (TIA) onward your final destination and our trip ends.
-Wish you your wonderful journey.
+Drop you at Tribhuwan International Airport (TIA) onward to your final destination and our trip ends.
+Wish you a wonderful journey.

 How much does Nirekha peak climbing cost?

-The Nirekha peak climbing cost USD 2,550 is the standard trek price on a double occupancy per person basis.
+The Nirekha peak climbing cost USD 2550 is the standard trek price on a double occupancy per person basis.
 But of course, the trip price will vary according to group size.
-For the deluxe and luxury trekking tour plan, we add 3-stars category hotel deluxe air-conditioned room in Kathmandu (BB PLAN) and Tourist standard accommodation with the attached bathroom while trekking on possible places.
-AND WE ARE OPEN TO CUSTOMIZE YOUR TOUR AND PACKAGES PRICE AS PER YOUR REQUIREMENTS.
+For the deluxe and luxury trekking tour plan, we add a 3-star category hotel deluxe air-conditioned room in Kathmandu (BB PLAN) and a Tourist standard accommodation with an attached bathroom while trekking on possible places.
+AND WE ARE OPEN TO CUSTOMIZING YOUR TOUR AND PACKAGES PRICE AS PER YOUR REQUIREMENTS.
 International tour leaders are highly encouraged to get discounts and attractive complimentary.

-- 2 nights Twin sharing Tourist standard hotel accommodation in Kathmandu with breakfast plan.
+- 2 nights double bedroom Tourist standard hotel accommodation in Kathmandu with breakfast plan.

-- Government license holder – Professional Trekking Guide for complete trip
+- Certified- license holder Trekking Guide for a complete trip.

-- Professional Mountain (NMA REGISTERED GUIDES) Climbing Guide for Nirekha peak climbing (2 nights 3 days).
+- NMA Register mountain climbing guide [salary, transport, equipment bonus, and insurance] for Nirekha peak climbing (2 nights 3 days).

-- 3 meals each day (Breakfast, Lunch, Dinner) during the trekking and climbing days
+- 16 Breakfast, 14 Lunch, and 14 Dinner during the Nirekha trekking and climbing days

-- Tent accommodation with unlimited climbing foods while on peak climbing time
+- lodge / Tent accommodation with unlimited climbing foods while on peak climbing time

-- Latest and updated Nirekha peak climbing map, you keep yourself for a soveneur.
+- Latest and updated Nirekha peak climbing map, you keep yourself for a souvenir.